 Advertisements can even be a two-way street via IoT devices.
 Interactive Advertising can be executed for product promotion where customers can themselves take the initiative of viewing ads to gain more information regarding a product.
 Devices like RFID tags can be connected to products, and consumers can connect to brands’ websites by scanning their QR codes through the mobile.
 An excellent example of this approach was mentioned by me of Johnnie Walker’s Blue Label smart bottle.
 Yet another interesting example of this is when Chili’s enabled a scannable QR code which is placed on its tables during a live soccer event in India.
 This code could download an app on visitors’ smartphones and get them into a multiplayer Augmented Reality (AR) game.

 This is still pretty much just the start of the IoT revolution.
 There’s an entire universe of IoT devices that are yet to be developed and employed.
 From the time smartphones were developed to now, the world has altered tremendously, becoming hugely reliant on technology for all its operations and approaches.

-Keeping up with its rapid pace are the marketers who have revolutionised their weapons for communicating messages to ensure that they aren’t left behind in accomplishing their purpose in this dynamic world.
+Keeping up with its rapid pace are the marketers who have revolutionized their weapons for communicating messages to ensure that they aren’t left behind in accomplishing their purpose in this dynamic world.

-One aspect which has been established is that IoT will definitely be facilitating extensive new information, touchpoints as well as opportunities that will be help in making advertisements more customised, pertinent and direct.
-For more updates on analytical blogs, connect with us at Facebook, Twitter, and LinkedIn.
+One aspect which has been established is that IoT will definitely be facilitating extensive new information, touchpoints as well as opportunities that will help in making advertisements more customized, pertinent, and direct.